-Going back to work if someone in your house is shielding
+Going back to work if someone in your house was shielding

-You can go back to work if your partner or someone you live with is shielding, as long as your workplace is following government guidance to make it ‘coronavirus-safe’.
+You can go back to work if your partner or someone you live with was shielding, as long as your workplace is following government guidance to make it ‘coronavirus-safe’.

 If you’re worried, speak to your employer to find out their policies on coronavirus changes.
 You could try agreeing a plan for returning to work, including any adjustments you need to keep you and your household safe.

 You should also follow the government guidance on what to do if you live with someone who is shielding.